mjforan/rm_motors_can/README.md

 This Rust library controls a DJI GM6020 motor over a Linux SocketCAN interface.
 Why Rust?
 I wanted to try something new and Rust seems like a good skill to have in 2024.
 Feel free to give feedback on my code by submitting an issue or PR.

 # `gm6020_can_cpp`
 This library provides a C/C++ wrapper over `gm6020_can`.
-A static library and dynamic library is created in the target directory, and header files are automatically generated in the include directory.
+Static and dynamic libraries are created in the target directory and header files are generated in the include directory.
 A neat way to include this in your C++ program is to use Corrosion, which will automatically build the Rust crate and create a CMake target to link against.

-Note, the library which does the header generation does [not yet handle fully-qualified C function names](https://github.com/mozilla/cbindgen/issues/380).
-Since this library exposes common function names like 'init', I recommend you manually edit the header and prefix them all with 'gm6020_can'.
-TODO call a system command to do this in build.rs
+Unfortunately the C header does not contain "fully-qualified" names.
+Ideally each name would be prefixed with `gm6020_can_` to avoid conflict of common names like `init`.
+It is easy enough to generate these name prefixes in the header file but then they do not link to the Rust library.
+There is some ongoing work in the `cbindgen` tool to address this.
+If it is an issue for your project, change the function names in Rust and uncomment the `[export]` block in [`cbindgen_c.toml`](cbindgen_c.toml) to prefix all other items.

 # [`gm6020_ros`](https://github.com/mjforan/gm6020_ros/)
 I also wrote a ROS 2 wrapper over this library, which enables advanced control interfaces such as `ros2_control` and `MoveIt`.
 Talk about layers of abstraction!
 This repo also has an example hardware setup and `CMakeLists.txt`.